avinash224/avinash224/README.md

 # 💫 About Me:
 🔭 I’m currently working on Data Engineering Tools<br>👯 I’m looking to collaborate on Data Engineering and Data science related projects<br>🤝 I’m looking for help with anything related to Data<br>🌱 I’m currently learning Python, Jango, database modeling <br>💬 Ask me about anything related to Data<br>⚡ Fun fact: I am developing this habit of learning everyday.
-If you wish to join me on my data journey connect me on any media group.
+If you wish to join me on my data journey connect me on any of the social media group.
+In my free time I like to go to the gym or just be out there clicking some fun pictures.

 ## 🌐 Socials: